-The official home of the project is https://github.com/indygreg/PyOxidizer.
-Official documentation lives on Read the Docs (unreleased/latest commit, last release).
+The official home of the PyOxidizer project is https://github.com/indygreg/PyOxidizer.
+Official documentation lives at Read The Docs (unreleased/latest commit, last release).

 The pyoxidizer-users mailing list is a forum for users to discuss all things PyOxidizer.